MAvRK7/Predicting-Stellar-Metallicity-A-Comparative-Analysis-of-Regression-Models-for-Solar-Twin-Stars/README.md

 My contribution:
 I developed the code for Gradient Boosting, data handling and comparison of the developed model with existing literature.

+This work has been submitted to the Experimental Astronomy Springer Journal